antshc/testing/MicroserviceTestingStrategy.md

 * Setup baseline for test coverage and revision condition each month

 ## Integration tests (test only integration)
-Note: after using of this approach, was decide to use component tests with Wiremock + database in docker, because it hard to control that all integration is covered
-* Developers should write integration tests for every new added repository class
+* Developers should write integration tests for every newly added repository class
-* Developers should write integration tests for existing classes, cover only new added logic
+* Developers should write integration tests for existing classes, covering only newly added logic
 * Setup test data using SQL or EF queries
-* Each test should setup and cleanup test data
+* Each test should set and clean test data
-* Tests should support run in paralell
+* Tests should support running in paralell

 #### What to cover
 * Repositories